What is the Closed-End Fund?

 A closed-end fund is a type of professionally managed fund having a defined portfolio (the combination of more than one script) based on a fixed number of shares issued at an initial public offering, listed on the exchange for trading in the secondary market and are not redeemable from the funds.

-- After initial public offering, under closed-ended funds, the company cannot issue further shares.
+- After the initial public offering, under closed-ended funds, the company cannot issue further shares.
 Also, these funds cannot be redeemed by way of buyback of shares.
 The only thing possible is buying and selling these shares in the secondary market by investors.

 How does it Work?

-- They charge some fees which in turn yield revenue to investors in the form of capital gain.
+- They charge some fees, which in turn yield revenue to investors in the form of capital gain.
 This is categorized as an investment company that is accessible by the general public for investing.

-- Both the portfolio and portfolio manager needs to be registered with securities and exchange commission and comply with exchange guidelines/requirements.
+- Both the portfolio and portfolio manager needs to be registered with the securities and exchange commission and comply with exchange guidelines/requirements.

 - Afterward, these funds are treated as shares and are traded in the stock market as equity scripts.
 The price of the fund can be more or less than the initial public offering price depending on the demand and supply in the market.